 For more than a year, the two artists carved the statue out of rugged Cornish granite, working outdoors in all weather at Trenoweth Quarry in Mabe, near Falmouth.
 To symbolise St Piran's Irish roots, they carved the millstone around St Piran's neck out of Irish granite.
 The statue's base was created on site at the Vallée des Saints, where it was sculpted from Breton granite.

 David and Stephane finished carving the huge statue in April 2018.
-In early May, a traction engine hauled the sculpture from Mabe to Falmouth for a weekend-long celebration of its upcoming sea voyage to Brittany.
+In early May of that year, a traction engine hauled the sculpture from Mabe to Falmouth for a weekend-long celebration of its upcoming sea voyage to Brittany.
 Crowds gathered at the quay to watch the giant statue being loaded onto La Nebuleuse, a traditional Breton fishing boat, for its epic journey to la Vallée des Saints in Brittany.

 Shortly before St Piran left the Mabe quarrry, Phil Atkin of Pewter Sky was appointed to create official pewter miniatures of the giant statue.
 The process of turning the 3.7m granite sculpture into a pewter cast turned out to be a complex one.